csaye/computeroid/readme.md

 A top-down puzzle game with a retro computer theme.

-Alpha out now for windows and mac at: https://qwa.la/h2y7q7
+Beta out now for windows and mac at: https://qwa.la/w4r5q8

 ![](Images/StartMenu.png)
 ![](Images/Level1.png)